jmp/AssertThat/README.md

 ## How does it work

 It makes use of Swift generics and extensions.
-The generic function `assertThat` function returns an `Assertion` struct holding the subject of the assertion.
+The generic function `assertThat` returns an `Assertion` struct holding the subject of the assertion.
 Literally everything else is implemented as a extensions of `Assertion` whose subject is of particular type or conforms to a particular protocol.